julianoborba/java-runescape-autofighter/README.md

 # java-runescape-autofighter

 Well, I won't talk about it.
+Just don't use it okay :) ?